-Stack temperature will vary depending on fuel input, circulating air blower speed, and burner set up, etc. In general, stack temperature should typically range between 380°F to 550°F, assuming that the combustion air is approximately room temperature (65°F - 70°F).
-In general, lower stack temperature indicates greater efficiency; however, excessively low stack temperature can lead to condensation forming in the chimney and / or venting.
+Stack temperature will vary depending on fuel input, circulating air blower speed, and burner set up, etc. In general, stack temperature should typically range between 380°F to 550°F, assuming that the combustion air is approximately room temperature (65°F general, 70°F).
+In lower temperature indicates greater efficiency: however. excessively low temperature can lead to condensation forming in the chimney and / or venting.
 Sulphur and similar contaminants in the fuel oil will mix with condensation to form acids.
-Acids and resultant chemical salts will cause rapid deterioration of the chimney and venting components, and may attack the furnace heat exchanger.
+Acids and resultant chemical salts will cause rapid deterioration of the chimney and venting components, and may attack the furnace.